Learn the reasons for bed rest during pregnancy, what it is and how to cope successfully if you are placed on bed rest during pregnancy.

 What you need to know about bed rest

-To make sure that you know what to do and what to avoid, here are some areas you need to discuss with your doctor for clarity:
+To make sure that you know what to do and what to avoid, I will give you some pointers to use when discussing with your doctor:

-Personal Hygiene – is it okay to walk to the bathroom for a shower, going to the toilet, etc. ?
+Is it okay to walk to the bathroom for a shower, going to the toilet, how long is too long, etc. ?

 How early in pregnancy can you be put on bed rest?